brycloud/Servetify-Node/README.md

 The `handle` method receives the route as a string, it may have the syntax of an HTTP Request, we defined the method and then the route: `GET /`, that means: listen to GET requests at route `/`.

-The `handle` method returns a function, the function must be called to register the response for an specific route, the function will be executed every time the same route is fetched.
-Also, the function needs to return a `Response` object, the `Response` object will be interpreted and will be served to the client.
+The `handle` method returns a function, the function must be called to register the response for a specific route, the function will be executed every time the same route is fetched.
+Also the function needs to return a `Response` object, the `Response` object will be interpreted and will be served to the client.

 **NOTE:** Servetify uses [Express.js](https://expressjs.com/) to setup your server, so you can take advantage of all functionalities offered by Express.js.
 You may want to check their [Documentation](https://expressjs.com/en/starter/installing.html) to know all of the functionalities that you can take advantage of.